microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 yarn
 ```

-Vanilla Windows users not working in WSL should run `yarn clean` and then `yarn build` weekly or when pulling from master breaks the environment.
+Windows users not working in WSL should run `yarn clean` and then `yarn build` on first use to ensure correct linking in non-\*nix systems.

 Run `yarn start` and select your start up project.